useblocks/sphinx-needs/README.rst

 *Complete, rendered documentation*: http://sphinxcontrib-needs.readthedocs.io/en/latest/

-It allows the definition, linking and filtering of need-objects, which are by default:
+``Sphinx-Needs`` allows the definition, linking and filtering of class-like need-objects, which are by default:

 * requirements
 * specifications